ray-project/ray/doc/source/rllib/connector-v2.rst

     :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_exploration` method is called with the connector's output.
     Otherwise, the EnvRunner calls :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_inference`.
-    Note also that usually these two methods only differ in that actions are sampled when `explore=True` and greedily picked when `explore=False`. the exact behavior depends on your :ref:`RLModule's implementation <rlmodule-guide>`.
+    Note also that usually these two methods only differ in that actions are sampled when `explore=True` and greedily picked when `explore=False`.
+However, the exact behavior in each case depends on your :ref:`RLModule's implementation <rlmodule-guide>`.

 .. figure:: images/connector_v2/env_runner_connector_pipelines.svg